RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 The quickest start                                        {#the-quickest-start}
 ==================
 You can run RIOT on most IoT devices, on open-access testbed hardware (e.g.
-IoT-lab), and also directly as a process on your Linux/FreeBSD/macOS machine (we call this the `native` port).
+IoT-lab), and also directly as a process on your Linux or FreeBSD machine (we call this the `native` port).
 Try it right now in your terminal window:

 ~~~~~~~{.sh}